Lower My Taxes

 California property tax law provides a number of ways individuals and businesses can reduce their property tax assessments.
 The following information is provided to help you learn more about these programs.
 Please contact our office if you need any additional information.

-Learn more about tax saving programs and benefits available to you by downloading the California State Board of Equalization's Tax Tips for California Seniors brochure, or by visiting www.boe.ca.gov/seniors.
+Learn more about tax saving programs and benefits available to you on the California State Board of Equalization's Tax Tips for California Seniors website.

 Recognition of Market Value Decline